automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Ornithodesmus.md

 # Ornithodesmus
-## Description: This mysterious raptor was once thought to be a pterosaur.
+## This mysterious raptor was once thought to be a pterosaur.